- The thing about the implicit rules

-This is a perfectly understandable reaction, considering that the question actually comes very suddenly and in some cases no recognizable one Sense results.
+This is a perfectly understandable reaction, considering that the question actually comes very suddenly and in some cases no recognizable one Sinn results.
 Another reason, however, may be that the candidate's laugh is an embarrassed laugh.

 What is the significance of the behavior?

 This laugh occurs when People a situation is embarrassing or they do not know exactly how to react.
 If this is the case, you can ask yourself again: How relevant is the behavior shown to mine decision?
 What statement does it make about the candidate's fit?

 Generally speaking, about questions that serve the surprise of the candidate, say that you can get from observing the response of the candidates, important information about them.
 However, you can only ask a certain number of such surprising questions in a job interview.